100Automations/Website/_guides/self-evaluating-new-automation-idea.md

 ---
-title: Self-Evaluating A New Automation Idea
+title: Self-Evaluating a New Automation Idea
 description: Research and questions for helping you move forward with your automation
 status: coming soon
 display: true